 When in Karnataka, you have permission to over-indulge.
 Wait, let us rephrase that, you are encouraged to have an extra bowl of Sambar, spend an extra day soaking the sun without bothering to plan ahead and take a 48-hour road trip to explore the religious shrines while stopping frequently to adore the sunsets.
 Karnataka is many things, it is nature, it is cosmopolitan, and it is a melting pot of Indian cultures.
 But more importantly, it is where travelers can be themselves, explore at their own pace, discover new interests without the pressure of a must-see place, and this is where they may find a version of themselves they never knew existed.
 As the state is slowly pacing back to normal after the Covid-19 pandemic, the government guidelines hold prime importance.
 Read below for a detailed post-covid travel guide to Karnataka for your post-pandemic travel planning.

 Karnataka Travel Advisory During Covid-19

 According to the Unlock 5.0 guidelines issued by the state department, the continued effort to resume tourist operations is ongoing while prioritizing the health of travelers and residents.
 From cinemas to amusement parks, most attractions in the state are operating limited capacity and hours to make sure that the visitors can enjoy their excursions safely.
 Here is a list of the latest travel advisory issued by the state government of Karnataka under the new stage of reopening:

-- Wearing a mask and using sanitizer in public places, shops, restaurants, and public transport is advised to every traveler and local in the state.
+- Wearing a mask and using sanitiser in public places, shops, restaurants, and public transport is advised to every traveller and local in the state.

 - Restaurants, cinemas, swimming pools, and metro rail services are open with strict SOPs in place.

-- Any passenger traveling to the state of Karnataka who presents with symptoms and tests positive will be taken for mandatory hospital isolation.
+- Any passenger travelling to the state of Karnataka who presents with symptoms and tests positive will be taken for mandatory hospital isolation.

 - If a passenger shows symptoms for Covid-19 but tests negative for a PCR test, their further travel will be decided by a medical professional.

 - Wearing a face mask is mandatory while visiting any public place, market, or attraction.